mahek24/ProjectETL/README.md

 Here's a basic `README.md` template you can use for your project:

 ## Overview
-The project involves creating a small ETL pipeline using Python, AWS services, and a SQL database, with a focus on implementing object-oriented principles and security measures.
+The project involves creating a small ETL pipeline using Python, AWS services, and an SQL database, with a focus on implementing object-oriented principles and security measures.

 ### Prerequisites